PlusOneZ/SAD/README.md

 1. Scoping your system.
 2. Make your use cases valuable ( and / or profitable ).
-3. Do usefule analysis and design.
+3. Do useful analysis and design.